8xFF/atm0s-media-sip-gateway/docs/integration.md

    [SipOutgoing UI SDK](https://github.com/8xFF/atm0s-media-sdk-ts/tree/main/apps/web/app/react_ui_samples/sipOutgoing)
    to show Outgoing UI with call_ws uri from step 1 (or manually implement it with websocket and media sdk)
+3. Control the call with APIs or direct from UI
-3. Handling call event with hooks (included in phone number info)
+4. Handling call event with hooks (included in phone number info)

 Note that the call will be terminated when the websocket is closed.